92019494/FijiBlog/README.md

 This is a blog style web app made with the django framework

-To run the web app use the following commands one after another in the projects root directory .. then type the url shown in the terminal in a browser
+To run the web app use the following commands in the terminal one after another in the projects root directory .. then type the url shown in the terminal in a browser

 "source myenv/bin/activate" then..